jenni4j/Coursera-Data-Science-with-Python/README.md

-# Coursera---Data-Science-with-Python
+A repo with the assignments from a Coursera course.

-This course will introduce the learner to the basics of the python programming environment, including how to download and install python, expected fundamental python programming techniques, and how to find help with python programming questions.
+Course description: This course will introduce the learner to the basics of the python programming environment, including how to download and install python, expected fundamental python programming techniques, and how to find help with python programming questions.
 The course will also introduce data manipulation and cleaning techniques using the popular python pandas data science library and introduce the abstraction of the DataFrame as the central data structure for data analysis.